GoogleCloudPlatform/cloud-builders/docker/README.md

   args: ['run', 'gcr.io/$PROJECT_ID/myimage']
 ```

-## Older Versions
+## Other Versions

 Since Docker CLI changes may not be backward-compatible, we provide tagged
-versions of this builder for all previously-supported versions:
+versions of this builder for previously-supported versions as well as
+release candidates for upcoming versions:

 *   `gcr.io/cloud-builders/docker:1.9.1`
 *   `gcr.io/cloud-builders/docker:1.12.6` (`:latest`)
+*   `gcr.io/cloud-builders/docker:17.05` (`:next`)